RealSteel99-codes/realsteel99-codes/README.md

-Bible verse of today: "Those that were numbered of them, even of the tribe of Ephraim, were forty thousand and five hundred.   ¶" — *Numbers 1:33*
+Bible verse of today: "And the king of Ai they took alive, and brought him to Joshua." — *Joshua 8:23*